-Albert Einstein once said he defined insanity by doing the same thing again and again and expecting different results.
+Albert Einstein once defined insanity by doing the same thing again and again and expecting different result.
 While he probably didn’t have online marketing in mind at the time, his quote is as relevant to the business owners we work with as it is to any physics professor in the country.

 The point here is that there are thousands, of firearm business owners and executives out there right now who keep repeating the same internet marketing blunders repeatedly and then wonder why they aren’t getting better results.
 These errors can take a lot of different forms, of course, but there are a few we see every week.

 To help you from making or repeating them, let’s look at five online marketing mistakes you should stop repeating today…